codsen/codsen/packages/object-fill-missing-keys/README.md

 `incompleteObj`          | Plain object   | yes         | Plain object.
 Can have nested values.
 `schemaObj`              | Plain object   | yes         | Schema object which contains a desired set of values.
 Can be nested or hold arrays of things.

+This library is meant for innards of other libraries, that's why it's docile, it will not throw if the input types are wrong — it will silently return `undefined`, that's it.
+Please enforce your input data types on the parent libraries.
+You know the API.

+To repeat, library does not mutate the input arguments.

 ## Testing

 ```bash